oldventura/koyunkirpan/README.md

 Here's an example of the idea.
 Imagine you're asking me a question and I don't know the answer but I'm trying to look like I know the answer.
 So, I go to a university and wander around searching for people that ask similar questions to my original question.
 I listen to professors' answers, collect them, and then decide on an answer by ranking them.
 After that I return and just give you the selected answer.

 ## Contribution
 koyunkirpan is not a piece of software nor a product.
 It's a living piece of art that can be seen as the collective consciousness of users from r/KGBTR.
 Each day, koyunkirpan continues to amaze more people as he imitates comments made by real people.
+Therefore, I don't consider merging any pull requests.